mantidproject/documents/Design/Crystallography/Crystallography-roadmap-suggestion.md

   - Gather requirements from single crystal/powder beam lines to find out if algorithms can be added to improve the workflows.
   - Find out if and how areas other than diffraction may benefit from the crystallographic code.

-These goals require some design effort and discussion.
+These goals require some design effort and discussion, which includes writing separate design documents.
 The 2016 developer workshop provides a good opportunity for such discussions, but some design documents should be prepared in advance where necessary.

 Long term goals
 ---------------

 This section is a bit broader than the previous two.

 Some of the considerations are more long-term and concern for example requirements of new ESS instruments (possibly also existing ones?).
 One specific example is provided by NMX (macromolecular crystallography beam line) where experiments lead to data sets with potentially millions of peaks.
-Are the current implementations of Peaks/PeaksWorkspace capable of handling these amounts of data with enough performance?
+Are the current implementations of Peaks/PeaksWorkspace capable of handling these amounts of data with enough performance? - This has been investigated by Owen & Pete a few years ago, SliceViewer can handle thousands of peaks, so it's probably not a big concern at the moment.

+An aspect mentioned by Owen is different integration techniques for single crystal data, namely in detector space instead of Q-space, as currently developed at ILL.
+Interest in this has also been indicated by Pascal Manuel and Esko Oksanen (NMX scientist).

 Another concern may be integration of other crystallographic libraries.
 What functionality from other libraries such as cctbx could be useful for Mantid?
 Is it feasible to integrate them on a C++-level or is the possibility of using the python libraries enough?
 Could it be an advantage to keep, maintain and further improve the code that has been added to the Mantid framework?